This page may contain affiliate links, which helps support this site at no extra cost to you. Learn more.

 You can read more information about friction fit pole safety here.

-While the X-Pole is not available in a permanent model, you can convert your existing friction mounted XPole Sport or X-Pert pole to a removable, or semi-permanent, pole with the purchase of an optional ceiling mount as shown below.
+While the X-Pole is not available in a permanent model, you can convert a friction mounted XPole Sport or X-Pert pole to a removable, or semi-permanent pole with the purchase of an optional ceiling mount as shown below.

 This option offers the safety of a permanently mounted pole, along with the convenience of a removable pole.

-You will need to purchase your own screws, as the mount doesn't come with these.
-So be sure to select the correct type of screws for your ceiling construction.
+You will need to purchase your own screws however, as the mount doesn't come with these.
+So be sure to select the correct length and type of screws for your ceiling construction.
 The screws can be installed with a manual screw driver, but a power driver will make the job go much quicker.

 While a platform pole doesn't require any actual installation per se, the X-Stage does require a fair bit of assembly.